Selva-Subramanian/Selva-Subramanian/README.md

 # Hi there 👋 I'm Selva Subramanian

-🔭 I'm a data science trainee looking for entry-level opportunities, skilled in python(data analytics), machine learning, SQL and Power BI.
+🔭 I'm a data scientist intern at Argoid, skilled in python(data analytics), machine learning, SQL and Power BI.
 I've completed [deep learning specialization](https://drive.google.com/drive/folders/1qlf9P4xCXSbEkzFk0LN5CHIYusxSpXr0?usp=sharing) certification from deeplearning.ai through Coursera.
 I also have a brief knowledge on ML engineering.

 💬 I aspire to build AI-based solutions that solve a high-impact problem for people around the globe and simplify everyday living.